 Carl Jung, the Swiss psychiatrist and psychoanalyst, expanded on the idea of a collective mind with his concept of the “collective unconscious.”
 Jung argued that the collective unconscious is a part of the unconscious mind shared among beings of the same species.
 It contains archetypes, which are universal symbols and themes that recur across cultures and time periods.

-Jung believed that these archetypes influence human behavior and experiences, contributing to common themes in myths, religions, and dreams.
+Jung believed that these archetypes influence human behaviour and experiences, contributing to common themes in myths, religions, and dreams.
 The collective unconscious, according to Jung, is a reservoir of shared psychic material that shapes our perceptions and actions, connecting individuals on a deeper psychological level.

 Modern Evidence and Theories